jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 Spiking armour adds 1 ENC worth of spikes and rivets to the weight of the armour; it also increases the Armour Penalty by 1 - even though the armour itself gains no additional AP.

-Wintered: Adhering thick leather or furs to all of the spaces in normal armour, an armoursmith can insulate any armour against the bitter cold and stiff wind of winter or mountaintop travels.
+**Wintered**: Adhering thick leather or furs to all of the spaces in normal armour, an armoursmith can insulate any armour against the bitter cold and stiff wind of winter or mountaintop travels.
 This makes the armour entirely uncomfortable to wear in any other climate, and very heavy and unwieldy, but can make all the difference in